Tres de Febrero Partido: Climate

 The climate is temperate pampas.
-Presents temperate hot summers and cool winters, sufficient rainfall and in some cases generating strong floods, and prevailing winds from the east and northeast.
+Though it does presents hot summers and cold winters, sufficient rainfall and in some cases generating strong floods, and prevailing winds from the east and northeast.

-Snowfall

 The days 6, 7 and 8 July 2007, saw the entry of a polar cold air mass, and as a result on Monday 9 July, the simultaneous presence of very cold air in both middle levels of the atmosphere and at the surface, leading to the occurrence of precipitation in the form of sleet and snow.
 It was the third time that a snowfall occurred in the partido.
 It also snowed in 1912 and 1918.

 Population

 The population of Tres de Febrero according to the census of October 2010 was 340.071 inhabitants.
 It is the 15th most populous partido in the Buenos Aires Province.

 The total fertility rate of partido is 1,65 children per woman.

 According to estimates of INDEC, the population aged 65 or more would correspond to 14,15% of total and 60 years or more, 19,12% glimpsing an aging population structure.

 In turn, the population aged 0–14 years, representing 20,41% of the total.